tinacms/tina.io/content/docs/getting-started/cms-set-up.md

 ## Enabling the CMS

-The CMS is _disabled by default_.
-We need to enable the CMS to edit content.

-There are various approaches to enable the CMS.
-One way is to set the `enabled` option in the [CMS configuration](/docs/cms#cms-configuration).
-Another is to use a `toggle` method to [enable / disable](/docs/cms#disabling--enabling-the-cms) the CMS.

 Our demo contains an **"Edit this Site"** button, but you may have noticed that it doesn't do anything right now.
 Let's wire up this button to enable Tina using the CMS' `toggle` method.

+> The CMS is _disabled by default_.
+We need to enable the CMS to edit content.

+There are two main approaches to enable the CMS.

+* Set the `enabled` option in the [CMS configuration](/docs/cms#cms-configuration).
+* Use a `toggle` method to [enable / disable](/docs/cms#disabling--enabling-the-cms) the CMS.

+We are going to pick the latter.

 We'll use the `useCMS` hook to get the CMS object from the `TinaProvider`.
 This hook can be useful throughout your App when needing to [access or update](/docs/cms#accessing-the-cms-object) the CMS.
 Once we can access the `cms`, we can toggle the enabled state.